-Afrophobia is a form of racism that is specifically triggered by African ancestry.
-It targets individuals, groups and communities of African origin.
-Afrophobia ultimately seeks to dehumanise its target, and is linked to historical injustices experienced by black people, such as colonialism and negative stereotypes assigned to black people.
+Afrophobia targets individuals, groups and communities of African origin.
+Afrophobia useeks to dehumanise its target, and is linked to historical injustices experienced by black people, such as colonialism and negative stereotypes assigned to black people.

 Active and conscious action against all forms of racism.
 Anti-racist action is work that reduces ethnic discrimination, mitigates the effects of discriminatory practices, and dispels negative prejudices.

-Antisemitism is a certain view on Jewish people that can manifest as hatred of Jewish people.
+Antisemitism is a certain view on Jewish people that manifests as hatred towards Jewish people.
 The verbal and physical manifestations of antisemitism are targeted at Jewish people and/or their property as well as the institutions and religious spaces of the Jewish community.

 Antiziganism refers to discriminatory and racist attitudes towards Roma, and to conduct based on prejudices and stereotypes concerning Roma people.
 Antiziganism leads to the exclusion and dehumanisation of Roma, hampering their access to such benefits as employment and housing.

-Equity refers to the equal value of all people regardless of origin, sex, gender identity, gender expression, age, ethnic or national origin, citizenship, language, religion or personal conviction, opinion, disability, medical condition, sexual orientation, sexual orientation or other personal characteristics.
+Equality refers to the equal value of all people regardless of origin, sex, gender identity, gender expression, age, ethnic or national origin, citizenship, language, religion or personal conviction, opinion, disability, state of health, sexual orientation or other personal characteristics.